-DATA INTEGRITY and AUTHENTICATION PROBLEMS AUTHENTICATION CODES One of the main features of the current information processing era is that it becomes more and more a (big) data-driven era - society is accumulating enormous amounts of data and has big problems with its reliable and efficient storing, transmission and processing.
-In general, data integrity refers to maintaining and assuring the accuracy and consistency of data over their whole real life cycle and becomes a very important feature of database systems.
+- One of the main features of the current information processing era is that it becomes more and more a (big) data-driven era - society is accumulating enormous amounts of data and has big problems with its reliable and efficient storing, transmission and processing. - In general, data integrity refers to maintaining and assuring the accuracy and consistency of data over their whole real life cycle and becomes a very important feature of database systems. - The goal is to ensure accuracy, validity and correctness of data a protection from hardware, software and human errors. - In database systems, data integrity is normally enforced by a series of so called integrity constrains/rules. - Closely related to data integrity problems is the problem of authentication of data at their transmissions. - With the use of cryptographic techniques to deal with data authentication problem we deal briefly in the next.

 They provide methods to ensure authentication of data/messages - that a message has not been tampered/changed, and that the message originated with the presumed sender.
 The goal is to achieve authentication even in the presence of Mallot, a man in the middle, who can observe transmitted messages and replace them by messages of his own choice.

-Formally, an authentication code consists of: A set M of possible messages.
-A set T of possible authentication tags.
-A set K of possible hears The goal is to ensure accuracy, validity and correctness of data - a protection from hardware, software and human errors.
-A set K of possible keys.
-A set R of authentication algorithms $a_k : M \to T$, one for each $k \in K$ In database systems, data integrity is normally enforced by a series of so called integrity constrains/rules.
-Transmission process
+Formally, an authentication code consists of:

+- A set M of possible messages.

+- A set T of possible authentication tags.

+- A set K of possible keys.

+- A set R of authentication algorithms $a_k : M \to T$, one for each $k \in K$